northbrooklynangels/northbrooklynangels.github.io/content/donate/index.md

 We’re on Venmo!
 Our account is [@northbrooklynangels](https://venmo.com/northbrooklynangels)

+## Zelle

+We’re now set up to receive donations via Zelle!
+Our email account for these donations is fundraising@northbrooklynangels.org.

 ## Gofundme

 Interested in setting up a GoFundMe on our behalf?
 Look up the Angels with our EIN: 81-4576973​ to link your campaign to our account!
 Please email us at [fundraising@northbrooklynangels.org](mailto:fundraising@northbrooklynangels.org) for any questions, and we can also help you promote your campaign!